Once known for its industrial grit, Pittsburgh, Pennsylvania is now known for its food scene, rugged trails and a February flamingo festival…

 It all stems from an ongoing tech boom driving youth to the suburbs.
 But Downtown is the still the heart of Pittsburgh, from the riverfront to the always exciting Wood Street Galleries, which turned an old light rail stop into a busy artistic hub.

-Try to arrive for summer, when the Dollar Bank Three Rivers Arts Festival (7–16 June) marks its 60th anniversary.
-Across ten days, free art and music lights up Downtown from the Cultural District, known for its theatres, galleries and jazz bars, to the lush Pointe State Park, where the oldest building in the city, the 18th-century Fort Pitt Block House, still proudly stands.
+Come June, the Dollar Bank Three Rivers Arts Festival brings 10 days of free art and music to the Cultural District downtown, which is known for its theatres, galleries and jazz bars and to the lush Pointe State Park, where the oldest building in the city, the 18th-century Fort Pitt Block House, still proudly stands.

 It isn’t glamorous but there’s a rugged, artsy energy to Pittsburgh that isn’t easily defined.
 As Cather once declared, it’s a “hungry” city.
 Perhaps that’s what makes it so fun.